The Acoustic Insulation Question

 An alternative approach

 Adding mass tackles the issue of rain noise after it occurs.
-Instead, to directly address the acoustic insulation question from a different perspective, we could prevent the rain noise before it is initiated.
-Silent Roof Material (SRM) does just that by installing it on the outside of the roof.
-SRM is installed on top of the existing roof surface.
-Moreover, SRM weighs only 800 grams per square meter, allowing most roof structures to easily support this minimal loading addition.
-So how does the Silent Roof approach work without adding mass?
+Instead, to directly address the acoustic insulation question from a different perspective, we could prevent the rain noise before it is generated.
+Silent Roof Material (SRM) does just that.
+This is achieved by installing it on the outside of the roof on top of the existing roof surface.
+Furthermore, SRM only weighs 800 grams per square meter, allowing most roof structures to easily support this minimal additional loading.
+So, how does the Silent Roof approach work without adding mass?

 How Does It Work

-Silent Roof Material (SRM) provides a solution to rain noise by quietly dispersing falling raindrops on its smooth upper surface.
-This stops the impact noise from transferring to the roof beneath.
+Silent Roof Material (SRM) provides a solution to rain noise by intercepting falling rain drops with its open two dimensionaly structured upper surface.
+This structure disperses the rain drop which then trickles through the lower three dimensional base of the SRM.
+As a consequence, the impact noise of the rain drop is dramatically reduced and is not transferred to the roof beneath.
 The rainwater trickles through the matrix of the SRM and drips softly onto the original roof surface.
 The rain water then flows into the drainage system.
 Silent Roof reduces rain noise on any composite roofing structure to a mere whisper.
 The material is black and UV-stabilised.
 The flexible properties of SRM enable its use on various surfaces, whether flat or curved.
 We have developed stable weatherproof methods to secure the material to different surfaces.

 Re-Use Potential